-We must do the commands of God.
+We must obey the commands of God, joyfully trusting Him in everything.
 Do we dare?

 1. Be familiar with the Bible – it is not enough to know a few stories and a smattering of principles, we must know the overall story of the Bible and how its pieces fit into the whole.